Foundation / Corporation

 2500 Grant Road - M/S 1C31

-Hospital: Los Altos, Mountain View and Sunnyvale as well as other parts of northern Santa Clara County, including Los Gatos, Saratoga, Campbell, San Jose, Cupertino and Santa Clara.
+El Camino Health: El Camino Health’s service area includes the El Camino Healthcare District’s cities of Los Altos, Los Altos Hills, Mountain View and Sunnyvale as well as other parts of northern Santa Clara County, including Los Gatos, Saratoga, Campbell, San Jose, Cupertino and Santa Clara.

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga